 Is it a "swatch of color" or a "swath of color"?
-Neither: it's a fart #Editorial#editing#offbeat bride December 10 2013 | Ariel offbeatbride Original photo by Sheila Simmington.
+Neither: it's a fart #Editorial#editing#offbeat bride December 10 2013 | Ariel arielmstallings Original photo by Sheila Simmington.
 How about a little glimpse into our editorial process?
 Each week, my editors write, produce, and edit the posts for the following week.
 Thursday evening, our Copyeditor Caroline comes in with her linguistic riding crop and works her magic.
 Then Friday morning I come in with my Scary Big Red Editorial Pen Of Doom and give the final revisions and publication sign-offs.
 On Stephanie's post today about rainbow socks, her original text read: "wearing socks is an easy way to add a swatch of color to your wedding outfit."
 Using our editorial lingo (where the = sign means "change this to this"), I came in and offered this edit: swatch of color = swath of color But Stephanie pushed back: I actually had swath first, and then I looked up both the definitions and changed it: swath swäTH,swôTH/Submit noun 1. a row or line of grass, grain, or other crop as it lies when mown or reaped.
 2. a broad strip or area of something. "vast swaths of countryside" swatch a sample piece (as of fabric) or a collection of samples b : a characteristic specimen 2 patch 3 a small collection I'm cool either way, but since swatch is about fabric and swath isn't, that's why I went that way.
 But (nail-biter!)
 I was not swayed: I think swath is more correct, and is definitely the more common usage according to google: "swatch of color" = 71,100 results "swath of color" = 763,000 results But either way, it's sort of a trite expression and we could have WAY more fun with it and make it way more offbeat voice: "a sneaky explosion of color" "a eye-ball blasting peek of color" "a sneaky striped full-spectrum of awesomess" "a mind-bending fart of colortastic fuck-yeahness" etc. For the record, Megan was firmly on "Team Swatch," but since I'm the boss, Stephanie opted to just use my final and most hyperbolic suggestion… which is why Offbeat Bride is now the wedding blog with a post about farting rainbow socks.
 (Naturally, when it came to reader disappointment in the post, it had nothing to do with the swatch, swath, or farts.)
 Related Post Facets of editorial diversity As Publisher, one of my jobs with each of the sites (and with the network as a whole) is to look at content from a...
 Read more This is something I actually do pretty frequently: rather than grind down to a who's right/who's wrong editorial debate, I'd rather just push everyone to creatively write around it.
 Why debate which overused idiom is more accurate and less confusing?
 Instead, let's just make up a whole new ridiculous descriptor that is going to have exactly ZERO results on Google, pushes the limits of good taste, and avoids anyone being wrong.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Ariel Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
-She lives in Seattle with her son, and if she's not reading or writing, chances are good that she's dancing and happy-crying.
+Fix Typo Ariel Author of the Offbeat Bride book, Ariel acts as the publisher of all the Offbeat Empire websites.
+She lives in Seattle with her son, and if she's not reading or writing books, chances are good that she's dancing or happy-crying.
+You can get to know her better on her Insta stories.
 PREVIOUS Let's talk about Offbeat Bride's Facebook page NEXT Let's talk about Offbeat Home & Life Show/Hide comments [ 6 ] "Swath of colour" is the idiom.
 It's meant to convey that you've applied the colour with a bit of a flourish, like an overenthusiastic painter or a woman dancing about her living room with a set of drapes in some 1950s film.
 Many brides will be familiar with "colour swatches", scraps of fabric sent to them by dressmakers to show the true, exact shade of the material.
 Swatches are generally much too small to wear as anything but a set of pasties.
 A "fart of colour" is when a unicorn has eaten too many sprinkles and so she trots through your event, breaking magical wind wherever her hooves carry her.
 29 agree TEAM SWATH FOREVER!!
 6 agree *whisper* I love you *whisper* TEAM FART!!!!
 3 agree I've always read it as "pop of color…" 3 agree I agree that "swath" is the phrase, but I think of that as something bigger (a "broad strip or area" of color) and something small like rainbow socks as a "pop" or "touch" of color… but fart works just as well 😉 Comments are closed.